mpv-player/mpv/DOCS/man/options.rst

     it too high will make dark scenes appear unnaturally bright. (``-vo=gpu`` only)

+``--gamut-mapping-mode``
+    Specifies the algorithm used for reducing the gamut of images for the target display, after any tone mapping is done.

+    auto
+        Choose the best mode automatically.
+(Default)
+    clip
+        Hard-clip to the gamut (per-channel).
+    warn
+        Simply highlight out-of-gamut pixels.
+    desaturate
+        Chromatically desaturate out-of-gamut colors towards white.
+    darken
+        Linearly darken the entire image, then clip to the color volume.
+Unlike ``clip``, this does not destroy detail in saturated regions, but comes at the cost of sometimes significantly lowering output brightness.
+        (``--vo=gpu-next`` only)

 ``--hdr-compute-peak=<auto|yes|no>``
     Compute the HDR peak and frame average brightness per-frame instead of relying on tagged metadata.
 These values are averaged over local regions as